Major & Minor Requirements – Global Studies

 A Senior Capstone project.
 Students complete an individual project over the course of one year under close faculty supervision.

 The Global Studies minor requires the two core courses, one Knowledge Base elective, and three Global Challenge electives, as above.
-Our Collaborative Research seminars and the Global Studies Colloquium are also open to minors.
+Our Collaborative Research seminars are also open to minors.

 Global Challenge electives are grouped into four clusters:

 - This cluster focuses on the relationship between global structures, multiple forms of knowledge, identities, and lived experiences.

 - Courses link the global and the local through an emphasis on how structures affect everyday life under globalization, and how people across a variety of contexts understand, negotiate, and resist them.